Carving gourds with a Dremel

 - Smooth the groove using a curved round riffle file.
 A round needle file and a rolled tube of sandpaper work as a substitute.
 To inlay a cabochon, trace the stone shape where you want to set it.
 Use a ball bur to remove the interior.

 - Sometimes you have to fill the area with wood putty to fill gaps and seat the stone evenly lower rather than a lightning bolt-shaped area.
 Use a drum sander to help smooth and get rid of the center area.

 - Choose a stain or paint for your gourd.
+Use high-quality superglue to fill in the gaps.
 Finish with a sealer or finish before you glue in stones.
-Use high-quality super glue to fill in the gaps.

 - Run a small bead of glue into the groove.
 The beads must fit snugly against each other when you press them in.
 You are allowed to leave them on the string on a wire.
 Slide them off the wire as you apply the glue.